 serverSideEncryption: AES256

 The serverSideEncryption property set to “AES256” enables encryption with AWS-managed keys.
-S3 handles key management automatically; you don’t provision or rotate keys yourself.
-This provides encryption at rest without the overhead of managing KMS resources.
+S3 handles all key management operations.
+This provides encryption at rest without requiring KMS resources or additional IAM permissions.

 Apply retention policies with Object Lock

-Compliance workloads require immutable storage where objects cannot be deleted or modified for a period.
+Compliance workloads require immutable storage where objects cannot be deleted or modified for a specified period.

 import * as pulumi from "@pulumi/pulumi";